hak3601/OOP-course/README.md

-# OOP course
+# OOP course Team Project

-This is Object-oriented Programming Language (2-2) course, in 2024.
+This is Object-oriented Programming Language (2-2) course, in 2024 Fall.

 ## Program Structure